sjbennett123/gloryforthefist/content/policies/transform/_index.md

 ### Greater (7th)

-*Gets 2 skill points to buy skills from the Magical Beasts Skill Pool and General Skill Pool.*
+*Receives 2 skill points to buy skills from the Magical Beasts Skill Pool and General Skill Pool.*

 - +30 body
 - +3 Superhuman Strength

 ### High (8th)

-*Gets 4 skill points to buy skills from the Magical Beasts Skill Pool and General Skill Pool.*
+*Receives 4 skill points to buy skills from the Magical Beasts Skill Pool and General Skill Pool.*

 - +60 body
 - +6 Superhuman Strength

 ### Master (9th)

-*Gets 6 skill points to buy skills from the Magical Beasts Skill Pool and General Skill Pool.*
+*Receives 6 skill points to buy skills from the Magical Beasts Skill Pool and General Skill Pool.*

 - +90 body
 - +9 Superhuman Strength

 ### Magical Beasts Skill Pool

-- Superhuman Strength +6 (May Only Purchase Once)
+- Superhuman Strength +6 (May only be purchased once)
-- Assassinate/Dodge x1 (May Only Purchase Once)
+- Assassinate/Dodge x1 (May only be purchased once)
-- Critical Slay/Parry (May Only Purchase Once)
+- Critical Slay/Parry (May only be purchased once)
-- Revive x1 (May Only Purchase Once): A creature with this skill can rise back up after five minutes of semi-death.
+- Revive x1 (May only be purchased once): A creature with this skill can rise after five minutes of semi-death.
 Instead of dissipating and going to resurrect, the creature rises with full Body Points.

 ---